oatmealine/x1c1-big-sur/README.md

 i used layoud ID 6 since it's the first one that works. no clue if there's any point in picking any other one

+## backlight

+SSDT_PNLF only started working for me w/ the iGPU register code included

 ## also see

 a few fixes were crossreferenced from faithvoid's [X1C1-Mojave](https://github.com/faithvoid/X1C1-Mojave)